rhappdev/api-first-workshop/docs/exercise-4.md

 > Note: All the parameters and body objects are accessible through  req.swagger.params.xxx.value attribute.

-### Step 3 - Verify app is running fine.
+###### Step 3 - Verify app is running fine.
 You should able to retrive list of items with 200 Http status code.
 ```
 npm run dev
 ```

 > Likewise implement the rest of the operations\endpoints defined in the todlist openAPI spec.
-For reference, the solution has been provided in branch named "step2".
+For reference, the solution has been provided in branch  "step2".

 # Part 3 -  Implement unit tests for different routes.

-### Step 1 - Define the tests .
+###### Step 1 - Define the tests .
 * Create file `item.route.spec.ts` in `test/routes` folder.
 * Update file `item.route.spec.ts` with following test case:
 ```javascript